AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/Assets/create-an-asset.md

 3. In the Select Measurement window, click the measurement that you want to display status for.
 Click **Continue**.

-    Note: Status can be displayed only for measurements with enumerated states or string values, and, therefore, only these measurements are displayed.
+    Note: Only measurements with enumerated states or string values can be selected for the asset status;  therefore, only these measurements are displayed.

-    You can only display the status for one measurement.
+    You can only specify one measurement as the asset's status.

 1. Click the status icons to map the icon for each value.
     ![Mapping status icons](..\images\map-status-values.png)